fenago/puppet-course/quickstart/md/Lab_4.md

 language: the manifest specifies the way things should be, and it is up to Puppet to take the necessary actions to make them so.
-Manifests are therefore what computer scientists call **idempotent**: the system is always in the same state after the []{#id173 .indexterm}catalog has been applied, and however many times you apply it, it will always be in that state.
+Manifests are therefore what computer scientists call **idempotent**: the system is always in the same state after the catalog has been applied, and however many times you apply it, it will always be in that state.

 The `exec` resource rather spoils this theoretical picture, by